-Other Benefits of the Go San Diego Pass
+Other Benefits of the Go City San Diego Pass

 Digital Pass – I always appreciate an electronic option when I’m using a sightseeing pass.
 I prefer to store the pass on my smartphone rather than carry a paper copy – it’s just more convenient.
-You can go digital with the Go San Diego Pass using the free Go City app.
+You can go digital with the Go City San Diego Pass using the free Go City app.
 But if you prefer the hard copy, just print it off and you’re set!

-Free Guidebook – The Go San Diego Pass comes complete with a free guidebook that helps you make the most of your trip to San Diego.
+Free Guidebook – The Go City San Diego Pass comes complete with a free guidebook that helps you make the most of your trip to San Diego.
 You’ve got key details for every attraction included on the pass –address, hours, and how to use your pass to get in.

-The Go San Diego Pass offers a fantastic selection, is reasonably priced, and can save you a lot of money if used strategically.
-This is where you should be careful, however – be sure to use the pass for the more expensive attractions and use the coupons provided in the pass to visit some of the lower-priced sites and still save money.
+The Go City San Diego Pass offers a fantastic selection, is reasonably priced, and can save you a lot of money if used strategically.
+This is where you should be careful, however – be sure to use the pass for the more expensive attractions and use the coupons provided in the pass to visit some of the lower-priced sights and still save money.

 Also, be aware that this is a consecutive day pass.
 Most all-inclusive passes are.
 However, some passes offered by Go City – like the Go City Miami Pass and the Go City Orlando Pass – are valid for a set number of days within a 14-day period.
 That’s really the ideal setup because it allows you to take breaks in between busy, activity-laden days.

-Who Should Consider the Go San Diego Pass
+Who Should Consider the San Diego All-Inclusive Pass?

 First Time Visitors – If it’s your first time in San Diego, you’ll want to check out all the main attractions.
-The Go San Diego Pass lets you do that for a fraction of the regular cost.
+The Go City San Diego Pass lets you do that for a fraction of the regular cost.